Get insider access

 No

 There's an optional backlight strobing feature, commonly known as black frame insertion (BFI).
-It only works when you enable the 'Extreme (MBR)' Response Time setting, so it locks the overdrive setting to 'Extreme', and you can't use it at the same time as VRR.
-It flickers within a narrow range, and although you can enable it as low as 60Hz, it only flickers at 120Hz and causes image duplication, as you can see here.
+It only works when you enable the 'Extreme (MBR)' Response Time setting, and you can't use it at the same time as VRR.
+It works within a narrow range, and although you can enable it as low as 60Hz, it only flickers at 120Hz and causes image duplication.

 10